dougeby/IntuneDocs/intune/custom-settings-macos.md

 ---
 # required metadata

-title: Microsoft Intune custom settings for devices running macOS
+title: Add custom settings to macOS devices in Microsoft Intune - Azure | Microsoft Docs
 titleSuffix:
-description: Learn the settings you can use in a macOS custom profile in Microsoft Intune.
+description: Export macOS settings from Apple Configurator or Apple Profile Manager tools, and then import these settings into Microsoft Intune.
+These settings can create, use, and contorol custom settings and features on macOS devices.
+This custom profile can then be assigned or distributed to macOS devices in your organization to create a baseline or standard.
 keywords:
 author: MandiOhlinger
 ms.author: mandia
 manager: dougeby
-ms.date: 3/6/2018
+ms.date: 10/23/2018
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune